Patience is a Virtue

 Be careful of weather changes.
 Weather impacts how quickly supplies and relief can be delivered and represents an ongoing risk.
 Lighting, swelling streams, down power lines, can come about after a disaster.

 After the disaster, it is time to get out and check with your neighbors.
 Start near your home and work out from there.
 Avoid situations that are outside your skill set.
 Call 911 first and if 911 is overwhelmed then take personal initiative to help until emergency responders come available.
 Input good information to help EOC managers properly allocate assets.

 Check the Aftermath Data mobile app for requests for help in your area.
 Call or SMS people who have indicated they need help if you have the skills and resources to assist.
 Share information through SitReps so FEMA and other responders know if they need to send resources to your area or can focus on other areas.

-Things to Consider As a first-time volunteer out of my area for hurricane Florence, there were very clear lessons that may help you be more prepared.
-As a Florida resident having survived several hurricanes over the last 50 years, helping with the rescue and...
+First Time Volunteer - Things to Consider As a first-time volunteer out of my area for hurricane Florence, there were very clear lessons that may help you be more prepared if you want to get involved.
+As a Florida resident having survived several hurricanes...

 Download the Guide YouTube Videos Aftermath Data Mobile App Preparing for a Hurricane Preparing for a Wildfire Preparing for a Tornado Preparing for an Earthquake Follow us on Twitter Follow us on YouTube Follow us on Facebook